saraozn/tp/docs/UserGuide.md

 Format: `matchprop INDEX`

 * Matches the property at the specified `INDEX`.
-* The index refers to the index number shown in the displayed property list.
+* The index refers to the index number shown in the **displayed** property list.
-* Acceptable parameters are integers within the property list size.
+* Acceptable indexes are integers within the property list size.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
 * `matchprop 1`
 * `matchprop 10`

-Matching your properties successfully will output a similar message as matching your customers.
+Matching your properties successfully will output a similar message as [matching your customers](#matching-properties-to-a-customer--matchcust).

 ### General Features

 [Back to Table of Contents](#table-of-contents)

 Want to start fresh and clear all your existing data?
 Exit the application?
 Or in need of assistance?
-Read the follow section to find out more about our `clear`, `exit` and `help` feature.
+Read the follow section to find out more about our clear, exit and help feature.

 #### Clear the data in the application: `clear`